phel-lang/phel-lang/doc/content/documentation/repl.md

 ## Little helpers

-The REPL itsself provides a few little helper functions.
+The REPL itself provides a few little helper functions.

 The `doc` function returns the documentation for any definition in the current scope:
 ```bash